-Construct concrete median barrier according to SCDOT standard drawings.
-Design 56" minimum height Test Level 5 median barrier with exception that if there is an elevation difference between the two sides, the higher side can be 46" minimum or Test Level 4.
+Construct concrete median barrier according to SCDOT standard drawings except as modified in this Exhibit.
+Design 56" minimum height Test Level 5 median barrier with exception that if there is an elevation difference between the two sides greater than 18 inches, the higher side can be 46" minimum or Test Level 4.